pouryaghazizadeh/react-Trave-api/README.md

 ```bash
 "https://restcountries.eu/rest/v2/all"
 ```
-that we can access to flag and country
+that we can access to flag and country and also have a live clock

-this app have a primitive style